skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 worn by the Queen's special guards?"

 The man shrugs, "I wouldn't know, I've never tried one of those on.
-They LOOK different, though.
+They *look* different, though.
 Our mining caps just cover the tops of our heads and come down to our cheekbones.
 They look more or less like regular mining caps except they are too long, and cover the eyes.
 Most of use like it because you do a full days work without having to do